microsoft/media-foundation/tracing/tracing.md

     - Unzip the downloaded file to obtain mftracelog.exe for x86, arm64 and amd64 platforms
     - Identify your machine's platform (amd64, x86, arm64) and open the corresponding folder
 2. Start tracing and reproduce the issue
-    - Close all Edge browser sessions
+    - Close all instances of the video playback application/browser involved.
     - Launch mftracelog.exe by double-clicking on the file in File Explorer
     - Select **Simple** and **Full Traces** radio button in the mftracelog.exe UI as shown below.
     <br/><br/>